 Lath: Absolutely.
 I have been thinking about Museums 3.0, the user-centered museum.
 Rather than have visitors or participants, thinking of people coming as “users”.
 They are in a position of using our places rather than just visiting, more like a park or library.

 Seema: And, in many ways, that takes us back our roots, where people collecting things, and others came to use them to learn.
 So, Museum 3.0 might be about going back to Museums 0.0.

-Seema and Lath will be speaking at MuseumNext USA in Portland in October 2017, tickets for the conference are now available.
+Seema and Lath spoke at MuseumNext USA in Portland in 2017.